U.S. home prices could fall as much as 20% next year

 Economists expect mortgage rates to continue climbing next year as the Federal Reserve further pushes up borrowing costs in a bid to curb inflation.
 Rates could reach 8.5% "which would be another big shock to the housing market," NAR Chief Economist Lawrence Yun told a group of real estate investors last week.
 Other analysts think mortgage rates could hit double digits.

-Whalen Global Advisors said it expects rates to reach double-digits by April 2023 and for home prices to sink.
-Mortgage rates have not hit double digits since 1989 when they were 10.25%.
+Whalen Global Advisors said it expects rates to reach double-digits by April 2023.
+Mortgage rates have not hit those levels since 1989, when they were 10.25%.
 The highest mortgage rate in U.S. history was 16.64% in October 1981.

 Mortgage rates have soared nearly 3.8% since the end of 2021, according to Oxford Economics.
 Wall Street analysts expect the Fed raise to raise its benchmark interest rate by up to an additional 1.5% by year-end.